karelkubicek/karelkubicek.github.io/_posts/2023-02-25-gen-cookies.md

 The authors would like to thank:

- * Nataliia Bielova and Vincent Toubiana from CNIl for their feedback on our project.
+ * Reviewers for their feedback and guidance.

 ### Updates

+* *August 8, 2023:* Major update upon paper's acceptance.
 * *February 27, 2023:* The initial version of this page.